-- You must be a fit and proper person to hold a licence – we will carry out a police check.
-If you have convictions you may not be considered to be a fit and proper person
+- Be a fit and proper person to hold a licence – we will carry out a police check.
+If you have convictions, you may not be considered to be a fit and proper person

-- You are not prohibited from being licensed for any of the reasons set out in section 37 of the Real Estate Agents Act 2008.
+You cannot become a real estate licensee if you are prohibited from being licensed for any of the reasons set out in section 37 of the Real Estate Agents Act 2008 (see below).

-In addition, if you want to apply for an agent’s or branch manager’s licence you need to have had three years’ experience in real estate agency work.
+If you want to apply for an agent’s or branch manager’s licence you must have three years’ experience in real estate agency work.

-Please note that residential property management is not real estate agency work.
+(Note that residential property management is not real estate agency work).

 Some people are prohibited from holding a licence

-- Have been convicted in New Zealand or elsewhere in the past 10 years, of a crime involving dishonesty or a crime committed elsewhere that would be considered dishonesty in New Zealand
+- A conviction in New Zealand or elsewhere in the past 10 years, of a crime involving dishonesty or a crime committed elsewhere that would be considered dishonesty in New Zealand

-Have had your licence or certificate of approval cancelled within the last five years
+- Cancellation of a licence or certificate of approval within the last five years

-Have had your licence cancelled within the last five years or your licence is currently suspended under the Real Estate Agents Act 2008
+- Having a licence currently suspended under the Real Estate Agents Act 2008

-Are an officer of a licensee company, a chief executive officer of a licensee company, or a branch manager and you have been disqualified from holding a licence
+- Officers of a licensee company, a chief executive officer of a licensee company, or a branch manager, disqualified from holding a licence

-Are subject to the provisions of the Lawyers and Conveyancers Act 2006
+- Being subject to the provisions of the Lawyers and Conveyances Act 2006.